koaning/uvtrick/README.md

     print("hello")

 # This runs the function `uses_rich` in a new environment with the `rich` package installed.
-# Just like the `load` function, the result is returned via pickle.
+# Just like the `load` function before, the result is returned via pickle.
 Env("rich", python="3.12").run(uses_rich, a=1, b=2)
 ```